 Senia was enumerated on the 1900 census for Cleburne County, Alabama, as a boarder living with Newman and Lee E. Albright.
 In fact, Newman was her grandson, the child of Senia’s daughter Nancy Caroline Scott and Madison Albright.

 Jesse’s estate again entered probate following Senia’s death.
 I haven’t found a precise date for her death.
 It occurred sometime during the 16 months between June 1900, the census, and October 1901, the Petition for Letters of Administration.
 Per the Petition, “… said widow, S. P. Scott is now dead and said dower is now subject to administration as assets of the estate of said Jesse M. Scott.”

-The reason for the Petition was that James Monroe Scott had been discharged as administrator following the original settlement of Jesse’s estate in 1882 and was by 1901 living in the Oklahoma Territory, and therefore unavailable.
+The reason for the Petition was that James M Scott had been discharged as administrator following the original settlement of Jesse’s estate in 1882 and was by 1901 believed to be living in Oklahoma Territory, and therefore unavailable.
+(It’s also likely James was already dead by 1901.)
 Senia’s death had created a need for a new administrator to be appointed to settle the dower.
 The Petition had been submitted by one W. H. Barnes.

 The Petition goes on to say “the names, residences, ages and condition of the heirs and distributees of the estate of said decedent, so far as your petitioner knows or believes, are as follows, to-wit:”

 “John H. Scott”.
 Jesse and Senia’s son, John Henry Scott, then residing at Muscadine, Cleburne County, Alabama.

 “Nancy Albright”.
 Daughter Nancy Caroline Scott, who had married Madison M. Albright.
 Also then residing in Muscadine.